markround/nkp-cluster-cleaner/README.md

 _Disclaimer: This is a personal project and is in no way supported/endorsed by, or otherwise connected to Nutanix_

 ## Strategy
-- Any cluster without an `owner` or `expires` label will be deleted.
+- Any cluster without an `expires` label will be deleted.
 - Any cluster that is older than the value specified in the `expires` label will be deleted.
   - This label takes values of the format `n<unit>` , where unit is one of:
     - `h` - Hours